industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 Deploy the configuration.

-### Configure the SIMATIC S7 Connector at IE Device
+### Configure the SIMATIC S7 Connector

+Simatic S7 Connector can be configured via both bellow mentioned options

+a) Local configuration with Industrial edge device

+b) Central configuration with Industrial edge managment

-In your IED open the common configurator and configure the S7 connecotr
+In your Industrial edge device open the common configurator and configure the S7 connecotr

-This Configuration done localy at the IE Device
+This Configuration done localy at the Industrial edge Device

 Add a data source: